Is assistance available for conservation practices?

 For a woods to qualify for EQIP, it must be large enough to be managed as a production unit (a five-acre woodlot, for example, is typically not big enough), and participants are subject to the Adjusted Gross Income limits of the Farm Bill.
 EQIP contracts run for one to 10 years, and landowners may be eligible for flat-rate payments based on the average costs of practices.
 Public access to land is not required.

-Sign-up deadline for EQIP is October 20th, 2017.
+Sign-up for the spring deadline for EQIP is May 18th, 2018.
 Contact your local NRCS agent today!

 Conservation Reserve Program